T-count and T-depth of any multi-qubit unitary: Acknowledgement

 \section{Acknowledgement}

 We thank Vern I. Paulsen and Adina Goldberg for useful discussions.
+We thank Earl Campbell and Nathan Wiebe for pointing out the (previous) implementations of $cR_z(\theta)$ gate (Figure 1).
+We thank the anonymous reviewers for many helpful comments that helped us improve the manuscript and also for pointing out a mistake in the pseudocode (Algorithm 3).
+We also thank Jiaxin Huang and Hong Tao Zhang for pointing out mistake in the pseudocode, as well as running some of the tests on their laptops.
+We thank Marc Davis for pointing out a mistake in the implementation of 2-qubit QFT at precision $10^{-18}$.
 The authors wish to thank NTT Research for their financial and technical support.
 This work was supported in part by Canada's NSERC.
 Research at IQC is supported in part by the Government of Canada through Innovation, Science and Economic Development Canada.
 The Perimeter Institute (PI) is supported in part by the Government of Canada and Province of Ontario (PI).